 Description of Activities (continued) Promote the practice of using SDM and other alternatives to guardianship among youth with I/DD transitioning to adulthood and individuals in long-term residential facilities transitioning back to the community.
 Increase outreach and educational opportunities, including the methods and population reached across North Carolina, to include people with I/DD, families and other stakeholders as well as those in North Carolina's Hispanic/Latinx community.
 Evaluate state interest and readiness for possible SDM legislation.
 Achievements and Outcomes to Date Established a Steering Team for the initiative that has meets monthly and established the Common Agenda for the initiative.
-Recruited new members to the Steering Team and Workgroup, including self-advocates and individuals representing the Hispanic/Latinx community.
+Hosted Rethinking Guardianship Statewide Workgroup meetings quarterly, the most recent, "Guardianship Rights Legislative Day," in Raleigh on April 25, 2023.
 Continued relationship with national consultant, Jonathan Martinis, and engaged other keypartners, such as The Arc of North Carolina and First in Families of North Carolina.
 Led Supported Decision-Making Working Group for the 4th National Guardianship Network Summit, May 2021.
-Provided "best practice" training materials to the NC Department of Public Instruction (DPI) re:Supported Decision-Making, aimed at NC Exceptional Children's teachers and suggested revisions to the Local Education Agency (school district) transfer of rights brochure.
-Hosted Rethinking Guardianship Statewide Workgroup meetings quarterly; the most recent on July 27, 2022.
-Disseminated a Supported Decision-Making survey to create awareness of SDM and understand learning needs - 293 individuals responded, and the State of Kansas is now using it.
-Made detailed recommendations to the Olmstead Plan, which was finalized in January 2022.
-As aresult, the plan includes "Exploring other ways, besides guardianship, to help people make decisions" as one of its eleven priorities.
+Provided "best practice" training materials to the NC Department of Public Instruction (DPI) re: Supported Decision-Making, aimed at NC Exceptional Children's teachers and suggested revisions to the Local Education Agency (school district) transfer of rights brochure.
+Disseminated a Supported Decision-Making survey to create awareness of SDM and understand learning needs - 293 individuals responded - and completed post-grant survey of 127 people.
+Made detailed recommendations to the OImstead Plan, which was finalized in January 2022.
+As a result, the plan includes "Exploring other ways, besides guardianship, to help people make decisions" as one of its eleven priorities.
+The action taken by RG MAR-NC was highlighted by Mathematica during the June 2023 meeting of the OImstead Plan Stakeholder Advisory group.
 Completed the development of a Supported Decision-Making: Formal and Informal training and 12 educational PDF documents on less restrictive options all available in English and Spanish.
-Produced four videos, highlighting three individuals with I/DD and their stories of self-determination as well as others telling their story of guardianship practice.
-Made numerous presentations, including the 2021 Exceptional Children Conference with 1,550 conference attendees; the Statewide DSS Adult Services Meeting with 550 attendees and the MFP Roundtable with 320 attendees.
-Completed and released "Supporting Choice & Self Expected System Change as Result More individuals with I/DD and their families in North Carolina will be aware of and make use of Supported Decision-Making (SDM) agreements and other alternatives to guardianship.
+Produced six videos (two in the editing process) highlighting five individuals with I/DD and their stories of self-determination as well as others telling their story of guardianship practice.
+Made numerous presentations, including the 2021 and 2022 Exceptional Children Conference with 1,550 conference attendees; the Statewide DSS Adult Services Meet Expected System Change as Result More individuals with I/DD and their families in North Carolina will be aware of and make use of Supported Decision-Making (SDM) agreements and other alternatives to guardianship.
 More professionals working with people with I/DD and working in the North Carolina's guardianship system will understand SDM agreements and other alternatives to guardianship.